pierrehub2b/actiontestscript/README.md

 	</apis>
 </execute>
 ```
-* You can browsers with screen max size (for the full screen mode use F11 key)
+* You can start browsers with screen max size (for the full screen mode use F11 key)
 ```
 <appBounding>max</appBounding>
 ```